JasonLeeKing/zoom-sdk-android/README.md

 ## Latest SDK Notifications
 1. :red_circle: Non-AndroidX Version (EOL: 01/01/2020)
 **Per Google's suggestions and guidance, we have upgraded our regular Android SDK to support AndroidX.
 We used to offer a non-AndroidX version to help you migrate to the AndroidX project.
 However, the previous non-AndroidX version has reached its End-of-Life (01/01/20).
 Please plan to upgrade your Android project to AndroidX to use the latest Android SDK**
-2. Please be aware that some of our interfaces are deprecated in the latest release, please check out our [CHANGELOG](https://github.com/zoom/zoom-sdk-android/blob/master/CHANGELOG.md) for more detail
-3. Encounter with issues?
-The answer might be waiting for you at [Frequently Asked Questions](https://marketplace.zoom.us/docs/sdk/native-sdks/android/get-help/faq#frequently-asked-questions) sections.
-4. Our brand new [Zoom Developer Community Forum](https://devforum.zoom.us/) is now online!!!
-Check it out!
-We are here to help! :D

 ## Full Documentation && Community Support
 You can find the full Zoom Android SDK documentation and the community support forum here: